deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Five, in stasis.”

 Xiù couldn’t help it.
 A smile forced its way onto her face. “...Fine.
 Five in stasis.
-But *apart from that...”* she gave him a mock glare.
+But *apart from that...”* She gave him a mock glare.

 “We live in interesting times.
 And I guess we’re interesting people.”
 Julian shrugged.
 “You *did* want to be famous.”

-“Hmm. *Be careful what you wish for,* eh?
+“Hmm. *Be careful what you wish for,* eh?"

 “A little less stabbing and stuff would be nice though, yeah.”